 A limited company/corporation has a separate legal entity whose existence is quite distinct from that of the owners/shareholders.
 This applies as far as taxation is concerned.
 A body corporate is taxed in its own name at the prevailing corporation tax rates.
 Currently 30% for resident companies and 37.5% for non residents

-Transactions between the company and the directors or shareholders are treated as transactions between two independent taxable entities; for that reason salaries and benefits and drawings the directors from the company are allowable
+Transactions between the company and the directors or shareholders are treated as transactions between two independent taxable entities; for that reason salaries and benefits and drawings by the directors from the company are allowable